 If you are going to use Incogniton, you will of course need to create a browser profile.
 A browser profile is unique with its own fingerprints, this prevents multiple browser profiles from being linked to each other.
 In this article we will explain how to create a new unique virtual browser profile in Incogniton.

-- When you are in the browser profile overview, click on the ‘Create Single’ button.
-After this, the overview page of the browser profile will appear.
+After this, the overview page of the new browser profile will appear.
 On this page you can add the name, group, operating system, and the browser version of the Incogniton Browser that you want to use.
 We recommend that you always use the most recent browser version.
-If you would like to you can also hit the button ‘Get new fingerprint’; when you do this the hardware configuration and navigator settings of the browser profile will randomly change.
+If you would like to, you can also hit the button ‘Randomize fingerprint’; when you do this the hardware configuration and navigator settings of the browser profile will randomly change.

 Please note that it is not necessary to configure this because these settings are already filled in by Incogniton based on the proxy information and the automatically generated fingerprint.
 However, if you’re not satisfied with the standard configuration, you can also customize the browser fingerprint configuration yourself.